Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{KiTS (2023)}}

-This dataset focuses on the segmentation of kidneys, tumors, and cysts, and is an extension of the KiTS (2019) dataset.
-It includes additional segmentation labels for cysts and increases the total data volume from 210 cases to 489 cases.
-This dataset was included in the MICCAI 2023 challenge.
-From the 489 patients' image data, we randomly select data from 80 patients for model validation.
-After preprocessing the data, we divide it into 64 cases for the training set and 16 cases for the test set, with the training set containing 4968 slices.
+This dataset extends the KiTS (2019) dataset to include cyst segmentation, increasing the total cases from 210 to 489.
+It was part of the MICCAI 2023 challenge.
+From 489 cases, we randomly select 80, with 64 cases for training (4968 slices) and 16 cases for testing.